Stochastic Dual Dynamic Programming for Multistage Stochastic Mixed-Integer Nonlinear Optimization: Upper Bounds on Iteration Complexity of Proposed Algorithms.

 \subsection{Upper Bound Analysis on Iteration Complexity of Algorithm \ref{alg:StochasticDualDP}}

-In the following we study the iteration complexity of Algorithm~\ref{alg:StochasticDualDP}. \begin{revision} For clarity, we model the subproblem oracles $\scrO^\Fwd_n$ and $\scrO^\Bwd_n$ as random functions, that are $\Sigma^i$-measurable in each iteration $i\in\bbN$, for any node $n\neq r$, where $\{\Sigma^i\}_{i=0}^\infty$ is a filtration of \(\sigma\)-algebras in the probability space.
-Intuitively, this model says that the information given by $\Sigma^i$ could be used to predict the outcome of the subproblem oracles given any inputs of the state and the cost-to-go approximation, in any iteration $i'\le i$. \end{revision} We now make the following assumption on the sampling step. \begin{assumption} \begin{revision} In each iteration $i$, $M$ scenario paths are sampled uniformly with replacement, independent from each other and the outcomes of the subproblem oracles.
+In the following we study the iteration complexity of Algorithm~\ref{alg:StochasticDualDP}.
+For clarity, we model the subproblem oracles $\scrO^\Fwd_n$ and $\scrO^\Bwd_n$ as random functions, that are $\Sigma_i^\oracle$-measurable in each iteration $i\in\bbN$, for any node $n\neq r$, where $\{\Sigma_i^\oracle\}_{i=0}^\infty$ is a filtration of \(\sigma\)-algebras in the probability space.
+Intuitively, this model says that the information given by $\Sigma_i^\oracle$ could be used to predict the outcome of the subproblem oracles.
+We now make the following assumption on the sampling step. \begin{assumption} In each iteration $i$, the $M$ scenario paths are sampled uniformly with replacement, independent from each other and the outcomes of the subproblem oracles.
 That is, the conditional probability of the $j$-th sample $P^{i,j}$ taking any scenario $n_t\in\tcN(t)$ in stage $t$ is almost surely